 When a startup gives up a significant amount of equity at an early stage, it can indicate a lack of discipline and foresight on the part of the founding team.

-This is a concern for investors because it suggests that the team may not have the motivation or capacity to execute the business plan effectively in later stages when the stakes are higher and the pressure is greater.
+This is a concern for investors because it suggests that the team may not have the motivation or capacity to execute the business plan effectively.
+This concern is only worsened in later stages when the stakes are higher and the pressure is greater.

-Therefore, it is imperative for founders to be strategic about how they allocate equity and to ensure that they maintain enough equity to stay motivated and invested in the success of the company in the long run.
+Therefore, it is imperative for founders to be strategic about how they allocate equity and to ensure that they maintain enough equity to stay motivated.
+This will ensure the success of the company in the long run.

 3. No Significant Traction over an Extended Period